Golaszewski/PRANCE/README.md

 the authors have found to be the easiest and most widely accessible means of enabling PRANCE to run on a Hamilton Microlab STAR.
 The script as provided only works with the specific equipment indicated in this guide.
-While using different equipment will produce the same experimental outcomes, you will have to create and implement your own integration schemes.
+While using different equipment will produce the same experimental outcomes as long as the protocol is followed correctly, you will have to create and implement your own integration schemes if you choose this option.

 https://www.biorxiv.org/content/10.1101/2020.04.01.021022v1